-Meltdown Management and Special Accommodations
+4. Meltdown Management and Special Accommodations

-Emotional outbursts, aggressive acting out, and meltdowns are one of the most challenging aspects of raising a child with autism.
+Emotional outbursts, aggressive acting out, and meltdowns are one of the most challenging aspects of raising an individual with autism.
 The chances are good that your family has already developed your own unique set of coping strategies for dealing with these moments.
 After a disaster, maintain a heightened awareness as to the likelihood of a meltdown, and as much as possible, avoid those stimuli that are problematic even when everything’s going great.